 Now, let’s go through two types of integrations and explain how they work.

-There are two APIs within the partner program: a general API between PMS and external systems and a kiosk API for connecting PMS with kiosk software.
+There are two API sets within the partner program: a general API between PMS and external systems and a kiosk API for connecting PMS with kiosk software.
+There is also an additional integration stack, serving specific operational purposes.

-OWS is a SOAP API used for data exchange between external applications and OPERA PMS.
+OWS is a legacy SOAP-based web service layer used for XML data exchange between external applications and OPERA 5.
 It lets customers use the search and booking options on a hotel’s website and helps hotel staff administer loyalty membership information or access room information.
 The API supports the following functionality.

 Availability management.
 The API will return real-time availability information, including meeting room availability data.